Oklahoma governor calls on officials to resign over recording of racist and threatening remarks - KTVZ

 By Tina Burnside and Raja Razek, CNN

-The governor of Oklahoma is calling on four McCurtain County officials to resign after the release of a secret audio recording that allegedly captured them making racist remarks about lynching Black people and talking about killing journalists.
+The governor of Oklahoma is calling on four McCurtain County officials to resign after they allegedly participated in a secretly recorded conversation that included racist remarks about lynching Black people and talking about killing journalists.

 The McCurtain Gazette-News over the weekend published the audio it said was recorded following a Board of Commissioners meeting on March 6.